WATERSHOES or WATER SHOES – BRING A PAIR ON THIS TRIP

 Again its a long hike out with foot trouble.
 There are more expensive water shoes that will double as camp footwear.
 This will allow your hiking boots/shoes to air out.

-Open tops invite sand and small sharp pieces to end up inside your water footwear.
+Open types such as sandals or web tops, invite sand and small sharp pieces to end up inside your water footwear.
 So the closed style provide you better comfort and more protection to the sides of your foot.
 Others have reported success using neoprene socks with cheap water shoes.

 One of the most common mistakes is to wear water shoes continuously, while day hiking.
 If you are making multiple stream crossings (such as a campground to Beaver Falls trip), take both your water shoes, and your socks and normal hiking footwear.
-Switch back and forth as you have to, while making those water crossings.
+Some may find it wise to switch back and forth as you have to, while making those water crossings.